nsalminen/dv-volvis/functions.md

 ## Bisection Accuracy
 ```
+      // Given the current sample position, increment vector of the sample (vector from previous sample to current sample) and sample Step.
+   // Previous sample value and current sample value, isovalue value
+    // The function should search for a position where the iso_value passes that it is more precise.
    void bisection_accuracy (double[] currentPos, double[] increments,double sampleStep, double value, float iso_value) {

         double[] prevPos = new double[3];